 The victim of mistaken identification as a whistleblower has just as much right to a remedy as the real whistleblower.
 Otherwise, an employer can chill employee reporting by firing every tenth employee whenever a thought of whistleblowing appears.
 A complainant only needs to show that the employer thought the employee engaged in protected activity when respondent decided on the retaliation.

 Any action that materially affects the value of your job is an adverse employment action.
 A discharge is clearly adverse.
 A demotion, cut in pay, denial of promotion (if someone else gets that promotion), or denial of benefits would also be considered adverse.
 The Department of Labor will also recognize a claim against a "hostile work environment," although courts still disagree about what employer actions would make the workplace sufficiently "hostile."
+Also, a hostile work environment is generally not held to be developed a work environment is not considered hostile until after an attempt by the employee has been madethe employee has attempted to address the matter in the workplace.
 Other employer actions that have been held to be adverse and therefore against the law, include a refusal to hire or rehire, blacklisting, reduction in work hours, reassigning work, transfer, denial of overtime, assignment to undesirable shifts, reprimands, threats to discharge or blacklist, providing unfavorable reference, damaging financial credit, close supervision, unpleasant assignments, evicting from company housing, and a sudden drop in evaluation scores after the protected activity.

 Causation can be proved either by direct evidence or by an inference.